Forward trijet production in proton-nucleus collisions: gluon initiated channel: Conclusions and Outlook

 The results presented in this work also provide essential building blocks for the computation of real corrections to jet and hadron production at next-to-next-to-leading order (NNLO) accuracy within the CGC framework.
 Achieving NNLO precision is particularly important for observables sensitive to saturation effects, such as single-inclusive hadron production in proton--nucleus collisions, where experimental measurements have revealed significant nuclear suppression at forward rapidities~\cite{BRAHMS:2004xry, STAR:2008ixi}.
 While NLO calculations of hadron production in pA collisions have been achieved in Refs.~\cite{Chirilli:2011km, Chirilli:2012jd, Altinoluk:2014eka}, the computation of NNLO corrections would further increase the precision, stability and reduce the scale uncertainties, enabling precision comparisons with experimental data at RHIC and the LHC, as well as future measurements at the Electron–Ion Collider.
+The present calculation can be readily used to extract the ``double real" contributions to the two-loop evolution of the gluon dipole \cite{Balitsky:2013fea}, as well as the two-loop DGLAP $g \to g$ splitting function.
+The non-singlet DGLAP splitting function has been recently computed at two-loops within light-cone perturbation theory approach \cite{Lappi:2026xaa}.